-The next day, we first had breakfast at coffee & coconuts and went to the Anne Frank House later on, as this is must-see when you’re in Amsterdam.
-And while you might need to queue for a while to get in, it’s definitely worth the waite.
-However, itt’s not only a really impressive, but also super emotional place to visit.
-Other attractions include the popular iamsterdam sign in front of the Rijksmuseum, the Heineken Experience, the Van Gogh Museum, and the Royal Palace of Amsterdam.
-Also, you can simply go out and walk around the city, because you’ll definitely find a lot of beautiful places to discover and also the main attractions of the city can all be reached within a small radius of the city center.
-Or, if you need a break from sightseeing, just grab a waffle or Froyo, sit down at one of the canals and just enjoy the unique feeling of this city!
+After dropping our stuff off at the Airbnb and grabbing food at The Meets, we started our sightseeing tour in Amsterdam with a canal cruise to get a first impression of the city.
+Also, the Red Light District is worth a visit and is exciting to stroll around, especially in the evening.
+The following day, we had breakfast at Coffee & Coconuts and went to the Anne Frank House later.
+And while you might need to queue for a while to get in, it’s definitely worth the wait and an impressive yet emotional place to visit.
+Other attractions include the I Amsterdam sign in front of the Rijksmuseum, the Heineken Experience, the Van Gogh Museum, and the Royal Palace of Amsterdam.
+But you can also simply walk around the city to discover beautiful places and see the main attractions of the city.
+Or, if you need a break from sightseeing, just grab something to eat, sit down at one of the canals, and enjoy the vibes of this city!

 On our last day, we went by train for a day trip to Zandvoort, which takes about 25 minutes.
 While the beach was pretty empty in April, it’s a pleasant change to the hustle and bustle of Amsterdam.
 In addition, already celebrities such as Sisi once spent their holidays here.